-If you’re sitting out there wondering how to build your child’s self esteem, I want to start with a joke.
-One of George Carlin’s more endearing moments, language aside, was when he made fun of the parental obsession of refusing to look reality in the face and say those all important character building words to your children, along the lines of “Hey Timmy, you’re the last winner!”
+If you’re sitting out there wondering how to build your child’s self-esteem, I want to start with a joke.
+One of George Carlin’s more endearing moments, language aside, was when he made fun of the parental obsession of refusing to look reality in the face and say those all-important character-building words to your children, along the lines of “Hey Timmy, you’re the last winner!”

-Praise real achievement
+Praise real achievement.

-I did though, dutifully mark down those I thought made the grade only to be told that, wait for it…..we couldn’t cut anyone because we’d hurt their self esteem!
-I had been planning on cutting anyone who actually wasn’t singing ie. using a backing track with singing already on it.
-After all this was supposed to be a… ‘talent show’ but I was overruled on that one too.
+I did, though, dutifully mark down those I thought made the grade, only to be told that, wait for it, we couldn’t cut anyone because we’d hurt their self-esteem!
+I had been planning on cutting anyone who actually wasn’t singing, i.e., using a backing track with singing already on it.
+After all, this was supposed to be a… “talent show,” but I was overruled on that one too.

 So what were we left with?
-A three and a half hour show of total unadulterated brain blistering agony, punctuated by a few brief moments of talent.
-At least there was a tray of cakes.
+A three and a half-hour show of total, unadulterated, brain-blasting agony, punctuated by a few brief moments of talent At least there was a tray of cakes.
 If I couldn’t drown my sorrows, I could at least stuff my face.

 So in the end, how can you build your child’s self-esteem?
 Be honest and help them find something they can do.
 If that’s tough and they don’t seem to be good at much at all, keep trying.
 They’ll be happy you made the effort to help them discover their true talents.
 And yes, everyone is good at something.
 As a parent, you just have to help your child find out what that something is.

 Need help?
 Visit Annie the Nanny’s services page.